 The Becky Baker Foundation

-Becky Baker received a diagnosed with stage IV metastatic ER+ breast cancer on December 17, 2013.
+Becky Baker received a diagnosis with stage IV metastatic ER+ breast cancer on December 17, 2013.
 The oncologists at Wake Forest Baptist Cancer Center gave her three months to live.
 Becky lived 37 months beyond the three months the doctors gave her.
 Like so many other women, Becky waited to see her doctor until it was too late.
-Because of this Becky’s Husband, Rick created The Becky Baker Foundation for one primary purpose: To prevent breast cancer.
-The Foundation does this by earmarking grants to provide free mammograms to uninsured or under insured women.
+Because of this, Becky’s husband, Rick, created The Becky Baker Foundation for one primary purpose: To prevent breast cancer.
+The Foundation does this by earmarking grants to provide free mammograms to uninsured or underinsured women.

 #Race4Prevention National Tour